-The Fund's investment objective is to seek to provide monthly income and the Fund is managed by Simplify Asset Management Inc. (the "Adviser").
-The Board may form other series and offer shares of a new fund under the Trust at any time.
+The Fund's investment objective is to seek to provide long-term growth of capital and the Fund is managed by Simplify Asset Management Inc. (the "Adviser").
+The Fund is sub-adviser by Propel Bio Management, LLC, (the "Sub-Adviser") The Board may form other series and offer shares of a new fund under the Trust at any time.

 The Fund is an exchange traded funds ("ETFs"), which are registered open-end management companies that issue (and redeem) creation units ("Creation Units") to (and from) authorized participants ("Authorized Participants") in exchange for a basket and a cash balancing amount (if any) and the shares of which are listed on a national securities exchange and traded at market-determined prices.
 An Authorized Participant is a financial institution that is a member or participant of a clearing agency registered with the Securities and Exchange Commission ("SEC") which has a written agreement with the Fund or one of its service providers that allows the financial institution to place orders for the purchase and redemption of Creation Units.
 The Fund issues and redeem shares on a continuous basis at net asset value per share ("NAV") in aggregations of a specified number of shares called "Creation Units."
-Creation Units are a specified number of the Fund's shares (e.g., 25,000) that the Fund will issue to (or redeem from) an Authorized Participant in exchange for the deposit (or delivery) of a basket and a cash balancing amount if any.
+Creation Units are a specified number of the Fund's shares (e.g., 10,000) that the Fund will issue to (or redeem from) an Authorized Participant in exchange for the deposit (or delivery) of a basket and a cash balancing amount if any.
 Shares trade in the secondary market at market prices that may differ from the shares' NAV.
 Shares are not individually redeemable, but are redeemable only in Creation Unit aggregations, and generally in exchange for portfolio securities and a specified cash payment.
-A Creation Unit of the Fund consists of a block of 25,000 shares.
+A Creation Unit of the Fund consists of a block of 10,000 shares.
 Shareholders who are not Authorized Participants will not be able to purchase or redeem shares directly with or from the Fund.